 How and why prototype?

-Changing attitudes: change the way people think and feel about an issue.
-Attitude change is a precursor to behavior change, but it does not guarantee it.
-It has an important role to play in preparing for the change that will occur in your organization.
-It can help to ensure compliance with new legislation, such as the compulsory wearing of seat belts.
+- Changing beliefs: change the way people think and feel about an issue.
+Attitude change is a prequisite to behavior change, but it does not guarantee it.

-Changing behavior: influence people’s actions relating to an issue.
+- Changing behavior: influence people’s actions relating to an issue.
 This is usually the ultimate goal.
-However, it is a long-term approach, sometimes taking an entire generation to come into effect.

 Adapt your content